 Once you reach medical stability, your doctor will evaluate you to determine whether you have a permanent disability.
 If your injury has left you permanently and totally disabled, you can receive permanent total disability benefits.
 These benefits are available only for the most serious injuries, such as the loss of both hands, feet, arms, legs, eyes, or a combination of two of these body parts.
 Permanent total disability benefits are often paid at the same rate as temporary total disability benefits for the rest of the worker’s life.

-If you have a permanent injury, but you are not totally disabled, you can receive permanent partial impairment (PPI) benefits.
+If you have a permanent injury, but you're not totally disabled, you can receive permanent partial impairment (PPI) benefits.
 The amount of your award depends on the impairment rating assigned by your doctor, which is stated as a percent of the whole person.
 The impairment rating is then multiplied by $177,000 in order to calculate your award.
 For example, if you receive a 10% impairment rating, you would receive a lump sum award of $17,700.

-If your claim is denied and you want to appeal, you must file a written claim with the AWCB within two years of your injury or the last voluntary benefits payment by the insurance company.
-You can then request a hearing before a workers’ compensation judge.
-If you disagree with the judge’s decision, you will have an opportunity to appeal the decision.
-For more information on the appeals process, see our article on appealing a denial of your Alaska workers’ comp claim.
+The Alaska Workers’ Compensation Board (AWCB) resolves workers’ compensation disputes.
+If the insurance company has denied your benefits and you want to appeal, you must file a written claim with the AWCB within two years of your injury or the date you received the last voluntary benefits payment by the insurance company.
+You can file a claim with the AWCB using Form 07-6106.

 Once you file your claim, the insurance company must respond in about 20 days.
 After that, you and the insurance company will have an opportunity to gather evidence in a process called “discovery.”
 The insurance company might ask you to answer written questions, sit for a deposition, or submit to a medical examination by a doctor of its choosing.
 Once the discovery process is complete, you will need to request a hearing.